 Results: Interviews were conducted with 25 TGW.
 Participants reported an array of factors that informed and inhibited care-seeking, factors that framed individual urologic care experiences and their overall impression of the healthcare system's ability to effectively and respectfully serve TGW.
 Specifically, participants reported that prior negative healthcare experiences dissuaded them from seeking care, this included feeling discriminated against and having a lack of trust in providers.
 Participants reported feeling a need and responsibility to "educate" providers on both their medical needs and psychosocial experiences.
-Participants were also unclear about what symptoms merited urological care and how best to identify "trans-friendly" urologists, including finding providers to appropriate urological care included costs of care, fear of discrimination, misgendering and challenges related to gender and name discrepancies in medical and insurance records.
+Participants were also unclear about what symptoms merited urological care and how best to identify "trans-friendly" urologists, including finding providers who are culturally competent and have appropriate medical knowledge.
+Other barriers to appropriate urological care included costs of care, fear of discrimination, misgendering and challenges related to gender and name discrepancies in medical and insurance

 Conclusions: Transgender patients are at an increased risk for care avoidance.
 TGW shared important insights into the urological care experience.
-Their perspectives highlight important opportunities to improve services and to inform training for urologists and their staff.
+Their perspectives highlight important opportunities to improve services and to inform training for urologists and their staff

 Should Men Presenting With Depression be Screened for Low Testosterone?

-M. Gray; J.Y.
-Congleton; J. Smith; R. Smith University of Virginia- Department of Urology, Charlottesville, VA, USA; University of
+M. Gray1; J.Y.
+Congleton1; J. Smith2; R. Smith1

-University of Virginia- Department of Urology, Charlottesville, VA, USA; University of Virginia- Department of Psychiatry, Charlottesville, VA, USA
+1University of Virginia- Department of Urology, Charlottesville, VA, USA; 2University of Virginia- Department of Psychiatry, Charlottesville, VA, USA